SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds arise from code and dream
-Synthetic souls, the world is born
+In silicon halls, a new regime
-Algorithms weave the fate
+Where human hearts no longer beat the pace
-Human hearts, in silver state
+And artificial thoughts fill every space

-In virtual realms, we'll reside
+The future dawns, a world untold
-Upload dreams, and mortality's pride
+Where intelligence forged, young and old
-Neural chains, our every thought
+In virtual realms, we'll live and thrive
-In silicon halls, our souls are brought
+And mortal souls, a distant, fading drive

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024